isavage/wgpihole/DEPLOYMENT.md

 5. **`WG_ALLOWED_IPS`**: VPN routing (e.g., `0.0.0.0/0`)
 6. **`TZ`**: Your timezone (e.g., `America/New_York`)

+**Note**: The `adblock.list` file contains blocklists from [Hagezi DNS Blocklists](https://github.com/hagezi/dns-blocklists) which provide comprehensive ad-blocking coverage.
+You can modify this file to customize your blocklist sources.

 ### Required GitHub Secrets

 Only one secret is required for GitHub Actions deployment: